Alternative Names: Loch long caves

 Underwater Photos: By John Nicolson

 Dive reports: John 22/5/09 there were plenty of sea cucumbers and plumose anemones.
 Murphy's law kicked in because we saw two big yarrells blennys and no camera.
 We went a good bit past the small pinnacles at 29m and came back at 17m slowly ascending to 10m to wash off the 13mins deco.
-There were plenty of gold sinny but no saith.
-Normally there are a few saith above the plumose anemonys at the start of the dive but none tonight.
+There were plenty of goldsinnies but no saith.
+Normally there are a few saith above the plumose anemonies at the start of the dive but none tonight.
 I was waiting for the seal that normally buzzes you here to turn up as there were no big fish.
-A good dive and the apree dive was in the village Inn.
+A good dive and the apree dive was at the Village Inn.

 Dive reports: PhoebeSparke Saturday 27th October 2012 Forecast snow hadn't arrived thus the trek down under the culvert was as good as it gets.
-Also a lack of recent rain meant that there was no peat run off.
+Also, a lack of recent rain meant that there was no peat runoff.
 I've done this dive before but only with trainees and limited depth.
 This year diving with a newly qualified Sport's Diver allowed me free rein.
 We ducked under and made our way the gravelly slope to about 25m.
 Although we'd taken our torches, it was still fairly light at this depth.
 Fantastic boulders covered in sea loch anemones, yellow fluted sea squirts and peacock worms.
-Long legged squatties and leopard spotted gobies seemed to inhabit every crevice.
+Long-legged squatties and leopard spotted gobies seemed to inhabit every crevice.
 Water temperature was a pleasant 12 degrees and visibility about 10m.
-After a recent thread on Finstrokes I was aware to keep my eyes open for fishing line but we were lucky this time - none apparent.
+After a recent thread on Finstrokes, I was aware to keep my eyes open for the fishing line but we were lucky this time - none apparent.
 Making our way back up the slope was also interesting.
 Lots of dragonets, burrowing anemones and sand gobies.
-As we off gassed at 6m, we poked about the sugar kelp unearthing strawberry worms and more yellow fluted sea squirts
+As we off-gassed at 6m, we poked about the sugar kelp unearthing strawberry worms and more yellow fluted sea squirts.